cdl-geneseo/geneseo-dictionary/G/Geneseomemes.md

 # Geneseomemes

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Geneseomemes

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 A student-run instagram account featuring joking posts about Geneseo.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 86% of students surveyed know the word.86% of students surveyed know the word.
 Of those surveyed, 90.7% believed it originated in Geneseo.
 (Chojnacki, G-M, 2020)